The story

 Link title

-The fauna and the flora
+Fauna and flora

-The scents and sounds of the Luberon will punctuate your stays in our Holiday Homes or Bed and Breakfast.
+The scents and sounds of the Luberon will punctuate your stays in our Holiday Homes or our Bed and Breakfast.
 You will have the chance to meet cicadas, crickets, stick insects, praying mantises, grass snakes, bees, good news, wild boars and even Luberon eagles.
 As you stroll through the 1.2 ha property, you will appreciate the presence of olive trees, almond trees, lavender, pines and cypresses.

 Link title